Before you read this, read this

 This iteration is a year old now, but it still has a lot going for it.
 The design still looks modern and fresh and is in keeping with the rest of Amazon's product line, and its speakers and screen are on par with other devices in its class.
 It has a built-in Zigbee smart home hub, which, when paired with Amazon's new Certified for Humans program means that almost any smart device that you can imagine can easily be paired with the Echo Show (2nd Gen).
 And the giant 10.1-inch touchscreen makes an excellent portal for viewing Blink smart camera, or Ring doorbell video feeds, or adjusting your Privacy Hub settings.

 Where the Echo Show (2nd Gen) starts to fall in this comparison is in the differences a year of spec updates can make.
-Unlike the Nest Hub Max or the smaller Echo Show devices, this product does not have physical controls to cover/disable the microphone or camera on the device.
+Unlike the Nest Hub Max or the smaller Echo Show devices, this product does not have physical controls to cover/disable the device's microphone or camera.
 While its speakers sound pretty good, it doesn't have the deeper base sound that the Nest Hub Max has, thanks to its woofer.
-The camera is not quite as good as Google's, and the device also weighs almost a full pound more.
+The camera is not quite as good as Google's, and it also weighs almost a full pound more.

-I love what Amazon is doing with the Alexa-enabled speakers in its Echo Show line and notably the Echo Show 5 and Echo Show 8 devices.
+I love what Amazon is doing with the Alexa-enabled speakers in its Echo Show line, notably the Echo Show 5 and Echo Show 8 devices.
 However, I think that in this head-to-head showdown, the Nest Hub Max is the clear winner.
 It has a year-long lead in terms of hardware upgrades, and Google has baked in some pretty nifty new software features to make this worthy of your consideration.
-The Face Match feature is particularly useful for a multi-user household, and allowing the device to serve not only as a portal to view and control your smart home devices but also to serve as a smart camera itself is cool.
+The Face Match feature is particularly useful for a multi-user household.
+It allows the device to serve as a portal to view and control your smart home devices and serve as a smart camera itself is cool.

 Bigger is better